Learning Catalan (resources, tips, and more)

 El geni de la bicicleta (David Nel•lo) -- This is the only children’s book on the list since there are no graded adult readers in Catalan.
 But this beginner chapter book should help you ease into better catalan literature.

-Aloma (Mercè Rodoreda) -- This novel is a classic and one of the most-read books by high school students, both for it’s notable author and memorable female protagonist.
+La plaça del Diamant (Mercè Rodoreda) -- This novel is a classic and one of the most-read books by high school students, both for it’s notable author and memorable female protagonist.
+(As a bonus, you can also watch the 1982 TV adaptation online for free!)

 La pell freda (Albert Sánchez Piñol) -- This thriller is the most internationally awarded book written in Catalan.
 (It’s also one of the only Catalan audiobooks available through as Audible.)